linode/docs/docs/guides/applications/big-data/how-to-install-tensorflow/index.md

 1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2. This guide will use `sudo` wherever possible.
+2. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services.
 Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for an OpenVPN server.

 3. Update your system: